- Wax for Candle Making

 Our paraffin pillar blend is a mix of wax and a hardening agent called stearin - this makes for a longer burn time and easy release from the mould.
 This wax can be used both for pillar candles and votives.

-Our container candle blend is a mix of paraffin and soy waxes.
+Our container candle blend is a mix of paraffin and vegetable waxes.
 It is supplied in easy-to-use beads (unlike some other container waxes which come in big slabs) and makes for a wonderfully creamy, clean burning, container candle.
 Our favourite wax.

 How to choose